-Best gaming phones for 2025: Asus, RedMagic, Samsung, and more
+Best gaming phones for 2025: iPhone, Samsung, and more

-We’ve tested the best gaming phones from Asus, Samsung, Motorola, Google, and Apple to find the best cell phone for your favorite games.
+We’ve tested the best gaming phones to find the most powerful Android or Apple devices for playing your favorite games.

 best gaming phones - an iphone 15, samsung galaxy s24 ultra, and asus rog phone 8 pro in front of a light blue PT background